 - Patients on Tolvaptan must still have monitoring blood tests regularly, and the drug has to be issued from hospital.
 Once your treatment is settled and you are having regular tests, we’re now able to post it to you.

 - We had suspended starting any new patients on Tolvaptan, as that involves several additional hospital visits, but resumed regular (but smaller) clinics in September 2020.

 - If you have been given contact details for a particular department, or dialysis unit, use those.

 - PatientView Messages – the messaging system inside PatientView is good for reasonably quick replies from someone who knows you.
 But not suitable for urgent messages.
 Re-send to another recipient if you don’t get an answer.

 - But I’m not on PatientView.
 All Edinburgh patients are eligible to see their own results and letters online, and send messages that way.
 Go to patientview.org and click on ‘I want to join’ at the top right.
 A relative can do this for you with your permission.

 - We are permitted to send emails to patients during this acute period, if you are happy with that.
 (NHS Lothian previously prohibited email to patients).
 But again, not suitable for urgent messages.
 And we’d need to verify your address.

 - If it needs a reply soon, call us.
-We are receiving a lot of calls, so at renal unit extensions you may get a renal unit ansafone message.
+At renal unit extensions you may get a renal unit ansafone message.
 We are picking up messages on normal working days, but there will be delays out of hours and at weekends, holidays.